 - Locate and highlight the folder you want to copy.

 - Right-click the folder and click Copy or click Edit and then Copy.

 - Move to the location you want to place the folder and all its contents and click Edit and then Paste or right-click and then click Paste.

 To copy a directory in MS-DOS use the MS-DOS xcopy command.
 Below is a basic example with each of the steps to do this in MS-DOS.
 If you need additional information about the xcopy command or additional examples see the above xcopy command page.

-1. Move to the directory you want to copy the directories and subdirectories to.
+1. Move to the directory of where you want to copy the directories and subdirectories.
 In the example below we will be moving to the temp2 directory using the cd command.

 2. Once in the directory use the xcopy command to copy another directories subdirectories and contents.
 In the example below we're copying the temp3 contents into the temp2 directory.
 Keep in mind that this will not copy the actual directory "temp2" just the files and directories in that directory.